 Installing security camera systems in your home is the best investment you can make.
 Let Total Security, LLC create a system that's tailor-made for you.
 We'll perform a thorough in-home consultation so we can get a better idea of your needs.
 You'll feel confident knowing you're taking action to protect your home.

 Your security is your number one priority.
 That's why choosing the best system for your home is crucial.
-When you trust us to handle your security camera installation, you'll have the ability to:
+When you trust us to handle your residential or commercial security camera installation, you'll have the ability to:

 The camera unit is mounted inside a transparent dome which can be tinted to obscure the camera position.
 Dome cameras come in a wide variety of forms.
 They can be used for CCTV or IP systems.
 They come with IR's for low light conditions.
 Domes are more vandal proof than bullet cameras and are more covert so they can blend in better with your home or office decor.
 Domes are also great for wide area viewing more than distance.

 A bullet camera is a small camera designed for security applications.
 The name comes from the small size of these cameras resembling bullets.
 Bullet cameras are more used on exteriors of homes and businesses as they are great for distance viewing.
 These also come with IR's for low light conditions like night time.
 Bullets are used in CCTV, IP, and Wireless camera systems.
 Bullet cameras can come with many specific features, for example specifically designed to capture license plates.